-Table 2-23 provides 2019 American Community Survey occupancy and tenure characteristics for the unincorporated areas compared to Orange County as a whole.
-Owner occupied housing units in unincorporated area represented 77.5% of all occupied housing units, whereas those in the County as a whole represented a lower 57.4% indicating a higher rate of rental units outside of the unincorporated area.
-The data indicated a 11.8% rental vacancy rate in the unincorporated area and a 26.3% rental vacancy rate in the County as a whole.
-These figures indicate a strong real estate market with relatively low vacancy - at the lowest in unincorporated area (3.8%) as compared to the County as a whole (5.7%).
+Table 2-23 provides 2019 American Community Survey occupancy and tenure characteristics for the Unincorporated areas compared to Orange County as a whole.
+Owner occupied housing units in Unincorporated areas represented 77.5% of all occupied housing units, whereas those in Orange County as a whole represented a lower 57.4% indicating a higher rate of rental units outside of the Unincorporated areas.
+The data indicated a 11.8% rental vacancy rate in the Unincorporated areas and a 26.3% rental vacancy rate in Orange County as a whole.
+These figures indicate a strong real estate market with relatively low vacancy - at the lowest in Unincorporated areas (3.8%) as compared to Orange County as a whole (5.7%).